 Stakeholders involved: Client, Gateway Pre- conditions: 1.
 The existence of at least two registered microservices with Open APIs Post- conditions: 1.
 The client retrieves the results of the executed ML/DL microservices Data Attributes A list of the endpoints of the desired microservices, prefixed with the names that the corresponding microservices used to register with the registry.
-The data that needs to be forwarded to each of the desired microservices The list that will be used be at least installed by a list of the desired microservices Normal Flour 3.
-The JWT that will be used to authenticate the client Normal Flow The client initiates a request to the Gateway.
+The data that needs to be forwarded to each of the desired microservices The JWT that will be used to authenticate the client Normal Flow The client initiates a request to the Gateway.
 The Gateway retrieves the request which involves the execution of the multiple microservices.
-It consults the Service Registry to retrieve the updated network location of the ML/DL microservices 3.
-Upon the retrieval of the updated network locations of the microservices, the Gateway initiates a request to each specific ML/DL microservice In the case where all ML/DL microservices are available and operational: Each ML/DL microservice receives and handles the request.
-The results are provided to the Gateway Upon receiving all the results from all invoked microservices, the Gateway aggregates the results 6.
-The Gateway propagates the aggregated results to the client In the case where one of the ML/DL microservices is unavailable and irresponsive: One of the requests is not properly received by the requested ML/DL microservice The Gateway is informed, stops the processing and reports the failure to the requestor Pass Metrics 1.
-The requested ML/DL microservices are invoked successfully and the aggregate results are returned to the client 2.
-In the case where one of the requested ML/DL microservice is unavailable and irresponsive, the client is informed of the failure of the request Fail Metrics 1.
-The requested ML/DL microservices cannot be invoked and the request fails

-2. The client is not informed when a failure occurs
+It consults the Service Registry to retrieve the updated network location of the ML/DL microservices Upon the retrieval of the updated network locations of the microservices, the Gateway initiates a request to each specific ML/DL microservice In the case where all ML/DL microservices are available and operational: Each ML/DL microservice receives and handles the request.
+The results are provided to the Gateway Upon receiving all the results from all invoked microservices, the Gateway aggregates the results The Gateway propagates the aggregated results to the client In the case where one of the ML/DL microservices is unavailable and irresponsive: One of the requests is not properly received by the requested ML/DL microservice The Gateway is informed, stops the processing and reports the failure to the requestor Pass Metrics The requested ML/DL microservices are invoked successfully and the aggregate results are returned to the client In the case where one of the requested ML/DL microservice is unavailable and irresponsive, the client is informed of the failure of the request Fail Metrics The requested ML/DL microservices cannot be invoked and the request fails The client is not informed when a failure occurs

-Figure 3-4: Request Handling (1-to-many)
+Table 3-4: Gateway - Request Handling (1-to-many)